 Koestler Arts, a new working name

 On 1 May 2019 the Koestler Trust adopted a new working name, Koestler Arts, and a new strapline: ‘Unlock the talent inside’.
 We launched a new logo and branding designed by Playne Design.
-The charity’s registered name remains ‘the Koestler Trust’ and our address and bank details remain unchanged.
+The charity’s registered name remains ‘the Koestler Trust’.